final university project

 writing music is a varied process, each person having their own preferences or approach to suit their style of music. one thing most people have in common is that often the hardest part of songwriting is starting.
 I wanted to investigate whether there were other approaches that might yield interesting results, particularly at the ideation stage of making music, helping people to produce and evaluate ideas quickly.

-the idea is a handheld granular synthesizer and sampler that you can use to create quick musical ideas from any sound around you, wherever you are, either by sampling it or using granular synthesis to create an entirely new sound. it is intended to be an aid to your songwriting, helping you to generate ideas, in much the same way an artist or architect might use a sketchbook.
+the idea is a handheld granular synthesizer and sampler for creating quick musical ideas from any sound around you. this is done either by sampling it or using granular synthesis to create an entirely new sound. it is intended to be an aid to your songwriting, helping you to generate ideas, in much the same way an artist or architect might use a sketchbook.

 featured on Yanko Design